Speaker sensitivity (also known as speaker efficiency) can be an important factor when you are looking to buy a new set of speakers.

 The speaker is then sent 1 watt of power, and the sound level that comes out of the speaker is measured (in decibels or dB) - and this measurement gives us the sensitivity of the speaker.

-A speaker that is less efficient, or sensitive, will waste more of the 1 watt of power and will therefore create less noise - however a more efficient speaker will turn more of that power into sound and so we will get a higher sensitivity reading.
+A speaker that is less efficient will waste more of the 1 watt of power and will therefore create less noise.
+A more efficient speaker will turn more of that power into sound and so we will get a higher sensitivity reading.

 The specifications you see may say the loudspeaker sensitivity was measured using 2.83 volts at a distance of 1 meter.
 2.83 volts is 1 watt of power into an 8 ohm impedance.